Besides the Dinaf count tubes already present at the test location, two other counting systems were deployed for the tests:

-Videos were taken at the test location on Wednesday 9 Oct 2013 (afternoon) and Thursday 10 Oct 2013 (morning).
-With these videos the actual traffic passages (the ‘reality’) can be established and used for the evaluation and comparison of the three counting systems.
+Videos were taken at the test location on Wednesday, October 9, 2013 (afternoon) and Thursday, October 10, 2013 (morning).
+These videos establish the actual traffic passages (the ‘reality’) and can be used to evaluate and compare the three counting systems.

 Results

-Table 3.1 shows the hourly traffic counts as registered by video and by the three counting systems.
+Table 3.1 shows the hourly traffic counts registered by video and the three counting systems.
 The general implications are:

-• Dinaf registered the highest number of bicycle passages.
-For some periods the Dinaf count is even higher than reality (as established by video).
+- Dinaf registered the highest number of bicycle passages.
+For some periods, the Dinaf count is even higher than reality (as established by video).
 This is attributed to possible ghost/double registrations in the Dinaf counts.
-Because the Dinaf data only contain hourly counts, it is no possible to investigate the deviations further.
+Because the Dinaf data only contain hourly counts, it is impossible to investigate the deviations further.

-• MetroCount registered slightly less passages than Dinaf, but the MetroCount results are more agreeable with reality than the Dinaf results are (looking at the magnitudes and variation of the hourly deviations).
+- MetroCount registered slightly fewer passages than Dinaf, but the MetroCount results are more agreeable with reality than the Dinaf results are (looking at the magnitudes and variation of the hourly deviations).
 Further analysis of individual passages shows that when a group of bi-cycles passed the test location, MetroCount sometimes missed a bicycle.

-• EcoCounter showed the biggest deviations from reality (average for the 12 hourly periods: 11.9%).
-There is further a big fluctuation in the variation from period to period.
+- EcoCounter showed the biggest deviations from reality (average for the 12 hourly periods: 11.9%).
+The variation from period to period is also very large.

-• In total for the 12 hourly periods, Dinaf has the smallest variation from reality (1.2%), MetroCount slightly bigger (4.5%).
-However, the hourly deviations of Dinaf varies greatly from period to period, in comparison to those of MetroCount.
+- For the 12 hourly periods, Dinaf has the smallest variation from reality (1.2%), and MetroCount is slightly bigger (4.5%).
+However, Dinaf's hourly deviations vary greatly from period to period, compared to MetroCount's.

 Table 3.2 shows the total traffic counts by the three systems for a whole period of nearly two weeks (from 1 to 13 Oct 2013).
 The results here indicate that:

-• The difference between Dinaf count and MetroCount count is relatively small (less than 2%).
-Here the Dinaf count is slightly higher than the MetroCount count.
+- The difference between the Dinaf count and the MetroCount count is relatively small (less than 2%).
+Here, the Dinaf count is slightly higher than the MetroCount count.

 Conclusions

-In terms of total count, Dinaf shows the smallest deviation.
-However, the hourly deviations of MetroCount are more stable than Dinaf.
+In terms of the total count, Dinaf shows the smallest deviation.
+However, MetroCount's hourly deviations are more stable than Dinaf's.

 Got a great MetroCount story?
 Share it with us and let the world know the great work you're doing in your community.